infinum/webpack-asset-pipeline/documentation/rails.md

 end
 ```

-This file would then be saved in `app/helpers/webpack_helper.rb` for example.
+This module can then be saved in an appropriately named file (e.g. `app/helpers/webpack_helper.rb`).

 Now you can use it like this: